SimonGreyHull/700110-2122-Minimax/README.md

 The next piece of functionality we need to add is the diagonal win condition going from the top left to the bottom right.

-Modify the logic you have already
+Replicate the previous steps, however you will have to think carefully about which "starting element" cells to check, and which other elements you need to check to determine a win.

-### Commit your code to source control with an appropriate message like "Added diagonal \ win condition"
+### Test and commit your code to source control

+Test your code is working as expected, then commit your code with an appropriate commit message like "Added diagonal \ win condition"

 ### Know your next commit!

-The final
+The next piece of functionality we need to add is the diagonal win condition going from the top right to the bottom left.

-### Commit your code to source control with an appropriate message like "Added diagonal / win condition"
+### Test and commit your code to source control

+Test your code is working as expected, then commit your code with an appropriate commit message like "Added diagonal / win condition"

+Again replicate the previous steps, however you will have to think carefully about which "starting element" cells to check, and which other elements you need to check to determine a win.

 ### Know your next commit!

-Add a drawing condition.
+Add a tied game condition.
 You can do this by checking to see if there are any unoccupied spaces remaining.
+If there is a draw add a message to the log using the AddLogEntry method.

 ### Test and commit your code to source control

+Test your code is working as expected, then commit your code with an appropriate commit message like "Added code to detect a tied game"

 ## 4. Add AI players

 The data has been set up to enable a player to be controlled by a human or an AI.
 The next task is to toggle between the two.
+The purpose of this part of the lab is to give you some experience of ImGui.

 ### Know your next commit!